WalshyDev/personal-site/content/pages/blog/21_04_01-why-is-java-11-string-repeat-so-quick.md

 It makes perfect sense.
 They already have the character as a byte, they fill the byte array and skip the compression.
 Meanwhile, we need to do this compression as we have a UTF-16 String.

 ## Compact Strings
-If you're interested in what that `COMPACT_STRINGS` is then we can have a quick look but I wont go too deep into it and I recommend you do your own research.
+If you're interested in what that `COMPACT_STRINGS` is then we can have a quick look but I won't go too deep into it and I recommend you do your own research.
 [See the JEP](https://openjdk.java.net/jeps/254).

 They were added in Java 9 and if we take a [look at the code](https://github.com/openjdk/jdk/blob/329697b02ee66b5bb767634dbf3ba19f6624c8d3/src/java.base/share/classes/java/lang/String.java#L183-L224) there is a very nice comment explaining if this is disabled Strings are always encoded with UTF-16 (this is true pre-Java 9!).
 So, basically, if true it will encode String internally with Latin-1 rather than UTF-16.
 This provides a benefit for heap space as it's using an 8-bit character set.